Day 20 | 31daybloggingchallenge

 “The most difficult time in my life”

 “You are there laughing yet your father has got an accident” I reminisce those words Susan ultered that cold morning at around 6pm like it is from yesterday.
 I and nakie were in primary five then.
 In the boarding section.
-The school was both day & boarding but we had pressured mum to also let us experience the “school independent” life as our other siblings.
-Susan a close family friend arrived to school with her eyes wet from crying.
-Laughing I mimicked her, not knowing my dear daddy was the reason she had red eyes.
+The school was both day & boarding but we had pressured mum to also let us experience the “school independent” kind of life as our other siblings.
+Susan a close family friend arrived to school with her eyes red and wet from crying.
+Laughing, I mimicked her, not knowing my dear daddy was the reason she had red eyes.

 No matter what we have been through.
 I want to thank God for his life.
 My siblings and i did not know we would finsh even secondary school.
 We had to go to not so good schools as expected but hey, here I am in my 4th year.
 Eve is working, Carol graduated, Ivan did not give up, David is in form 4 and Nakie has got herself a nice job.
 Glory to God.
 The Victory belongs to Jesus.